 Laplace is admitted to the New York Bar and is admitted to practice law before the U.S. District Courts for the Southern and Eastern Districts of New York.
 She is a member of the Association of the Bar of the City of New York and served on the Bar Association's Committee on Copyright and Intellectual Property for several years.

-Daniel Mullkoff is a legal fellow at the New York Civil Liberties Union, where he focuses on police misconduct issues and other civil rights and civil liberties litigation.
+Bobby Hodgson is a Skadden Fellow at the New York Civil Liberties Union, where he focuses on LGBTQ youth issues and other civil rights and civil liberties litigation and advocacy.

-Brooke Menschel is a legal fellow at the New York Civil Liberties Union, where she focuses on civil rights and civil liberties issues, including students' rights, LGBT issues and election-related advocacy.
+Jordan Wells is a legal fellow at the New York Civil Liberties Union, where he focuses on civil rights and civil liberties issues, including litigation on behalf of noncitizens and perceived noncitizens.

 Jessica (JP) Perry